 The 14 facilities owned by the YMCA of Greater Toronto consume a mix of natural gas, electricity, and district energy.
 The most significant source of energy consumption is natural gas.
 At the end of our 2019-2020 financial year, we were pleased to share that our total energy use had reduced by 10% year over year.
 This progress was continued in our 2020-2021 financial year as our total energy use reduced by 65% year over year.
 We recognize the role that facility closures due to the lockdown played in achieving this, but we are confident that our ongoing energy efficiency and conservation measures have played an important role as well.
+At the end of our 2021-2022 financial year, energy usage increased by 46% year over year due to the partial reopening of our facilities after the previous year's pandemic closures.

-We set a goal of reducing total greenhouse gas (GHG) emissions by 33% from 2008 levels by 2020.
+We set a goal of reducing total GHG emissions by 33% from 2008 levels by 2020.
 However, no energy-specific goal exists at this time.
 The GHG reduction goal was surpassed five years ahead of schedule, in 2015.
 Ontario's phase-out of coal-fired electricity generation, completed in 2014, contributed to achieving this goal ahead of schedule.
 Additional energy efficiency projects are continually being undertaken, and thus energy use and associated emissions will continue to drop.